Blog

 The generality of the framework is proven by using it for two entirely different games - The Cluster being a 2.5D platformer where the world is made out of generated meshes and The Big Forest being a first/third-person game based on generated terrains.
 In 2023 I put some work into removing cruft from the framework that was only relevant to The Cluster, and generally streamlining it.
 There's still some more of that work left to do.

-Wrap up and release The Cluster as a free abandoned game
+Wrap up and release The Cluster as a free experimental game

 I already wrote about it here in 2022, but I'd like to wrap up my old game The Cluster and release it for free as an unfinished game, partly because the game is fully playable and one can easily have a few hours of fun playing it, and partly because the game demonstrates a lot of interesting things that can be done with my Layer-Based Procedural Generation for Infinite Worlds framework in areas including level design and pathfinding.
 It's the longest-running project of my life, and it'd be nice to get it out there, even if it's in an incomplete state.